-The BA in Visual Art Studies allows students to still focus on art, but in a much more flexible, and less studio-rigorous fashion.
-The BA in Visual Art Studies encourages students to consider a double major or dual-degree, minors or certificates in specific art or non-art related disciplines, and/or complete pre-professional requirements for non-arts related programs.
-Many students majoring in the BA in Visual Art Studies program go on to pursue professional programs in healthcare (medical school, veterinary school, art therapy graduate programs, etc.) and other graduate programs in both non-art and art-related disciplines (i.e., law, business, counseling, etc.).
+The B.A. in Visual Art Studies allows students to focus on studio art but in a more flexible and less studio-rigorous fashion.
+The B.A. in Visual Art Studies encourages students to consider a double major or dual-degree, minors or certificates in specific art or non-art related disciplines, and/or complete pre-professional requirements for other non-art related programs.
+Many students graduating with a B.A. in Visual Art Studies go on to pursue professional programs in healthcare (medical school, veterinary school, art therapy graduate programs, etc.) and other graduate programs in both non-art and art-related disciplines (i.e., law, business, counseling, etc.).

-Deciding between the BFA or BA degree programs can be challenging.
-We recommend you speak with the undergraduate advisor to help you select the degree program that will work best for your educational goals.
+Deciding between the B.A. and B.F.A. degree programs can be challenging.
+We recommend incoming or current UF students speak with the undergraduate advisor to help select the degree program that is best suited for their educational goals.